Gingerbread Mansion: Later uses

-Subsequent to its use as the Ferndale General Hospital, the mansion was Ferndale's first American Legion Post veteran's building, a rest home operated by Mrs. Mabel Klaverweiden, and a private home, apartments and finally a bed-and-breakfast inn.
+Subsequent to its use as the Ferndale General Hospital, the mansion was Ferndale's first American Legion Post veteran's building, a rest home operated by Mrs. Mabel Klaverweiden, a private home, apartments and finally a bed-and-breakfast inn.
 During the 1970s, owners Thomas Manning and Donald L. Dickerson maintained and enhanced the garden's border shrubbery, story-tall camellias at the entry, brick paths, statues, and fountains.
 It was at this time that the building was painted in bright colors.
-In the 1980s owner Ken Torbert converted the apartments to a Bed and Breakfast and continued to develop the gardens.
-The first floor has been returned to classical Victorian style, but at least one author has been surprised by the sensual nature of the upstairs bedrooms.
+In the 1980s, owner Ken Torbert converted the apartments to a Bed and Breakfast and continued to develop the gardens.
+The first floor was returned to classical Victorian style, but at least one author has been surprised by the sensual nature of the upstairs bedrooms.
 Two child ghosts have been reported.
 The iconic palm tree was a victim of the California drought in 2016.

 The Gingerbread Mansion is referred to as one of the most often photographed bed-and-breakfasts in the United States.
 It has been featured in National Geographic, September 1977, as well as Sunset Magazine, April 1972 which featured the gardens.
-In 1998, the formal English gardens were mature and the building was painted yellow gold on the siding, but the trim, currently orange, was painted peach pink.
+In 1998, the formal English gardens were mature and the building was painted yellow gold on the siding, but the trim, now orange, was painted peach pink.
 The building has been painted gold and orange since at least 2001.